ShumWengSang/Miners-Bomb-Miners/Miners Kill Miners/Assets/DarkRift/CustomSerialisationDemo/Readme.txt

 same order you wrote it in.

 Both the DarkRiftWriter and DarkRiftReader classes inherit from the .NET BinaryWriter and BinaryReader objects respectively meaning that you should always dispose of the objects correctly.
-In most cases asyou pass the DarkRiftWriter object into DarkRift you do not need to worry obout disposal as DarkRift will manage that for you however when using the DarkRiftReader it should be wrapped in a using block so that it is cleaned up properly.
+In most cases as you pass the DarkRiftWriter object into DarkRift you do not need to worry obout disposal as DarkRift will manage that for you however when using the DarkRiftReader it should be wrapped in a using block so that it is cleaned up properly.